jeffersonpp/Customer-Management/README.md

 # Laravel Client Management

-A Client Management with Customer CRUD, Schedules and preferences.
+A Client Management with Customer, Schedules and preferences.

 ## Technologies